xjxxjx1017/EverySimpleEventSystemForGames/README.md

 # Other notes
-* you may use "detach" delete callbacks
+* You may use "detach" delete callbacks
 * Different callbacks are idntified by their id parameters when attached.